 No. An item’s Name or its nickname on the item shortcuts panel is its sole identifier at the register.
 Items do not have additional fields for including descriptions.

 Can I change an item’s SKU?

-No. SKU’s are generated automatically, are unique for each item, and cannot be changed.
+No. SKUs are generated automatically, are unique for each item, and cannot be changed.

-How can I change an item to non-taxable?
+How do I make an item non-taxable?